 \subsection{Elastic scattering.
 Lorenz-Mie theory}

-Important aspects on the Lorenz-Mie scattering theory \cite{Herg12} have been presented in Section \ref{InvestMeth}.
+Some aspects of the Lorenz-Mie scattering theory \cite{Herg12} are presented in Section \ref{InvestMeth}.
 Many key technologies heavily rely on NPs and the area of applications is exponentially growing, starting from pygments used in paints and cosmetics, drug delivery, chemical and biological sensing, gas sensing, CO$_2$ capture, etc. \cite{Khan17}.
 Beyond their important applications related to multiple high technology areas (see Section \ref{hazard}), NPs also present a vivid interest for fundamental research, especially for the areas of complex plasmas and astrophysics.

 {\em In situ} analysis of NPs can be performed by employing the method of multiple-wavelength Rayleigh–Mie scattering ellipsometry.
 In Ref. \cite{Gebau03} the method is applied to characterize NPs levitated in low-pressure plasmas.
-The experiments demonstrate that the size distribution and the complex refractive index can be determined with high precision.
+Experiments demonstrate that size distribution and the complex refractive index can be determined with high precision.
 Moreover, the Rayleigh–Mie scattering ellipsometry also applies to achieve {\em in situ} analysis of NPs under high gas pressures and in liquids.

-Interpretation of elastic scattering data based on Mie theory \cite{Herg12} enables accurate measurements on the size and refractive index of microspheres.
+Interpretation of elastic scattering data based on Mie theory \cite{Herg12} enables accurate measurements of the size and refractive index of microspheres.
 These measurements can be subsequently employed to analyze droplet evaporation and condensation processes for pure components and multicomponent droplets \cite{Davis10}.
-Moreover, the Rayleigh limit of charge on a droplet can be investigated using elastic scattering, in order to determine the size and charge corresponding to droplet explosions.
-Phase function measurements (intensity versus scattering angle) and data gathered from morphology-dependent resonances (MDRs) provide alternative methods to determine the size and refractive index of droplets and microspheres \cite{David18, Smith08, Krieg12, Krieg11}, and thus characterize coated spheres \cite{Davis10, Trevi09}.
+Moreover, the Rayleigh limit of charge on a droplet can be investigated using elastic scattering in order to determine the size and charge corresponding to droplet explosions.
+Phase function measurements (intensity versus scattering angle) and data gathered from morphology-dependent resonances (MDRs) provide alternative methods to determine the size and refractive index of droplets and microspheres \cite{David18, Smith08, Krieg12, Krieg11}, and thus characterize coated spheres \cite{Trevi09}.